c3lang/c3-web/README.md

 title: the C3 Handbook
 description: A guide to the C3 Programming Language
 ---
-aand after the `---` everything else is just plain old markdown!
+and after the `---` everything else is just plain old markdown!
 ```

 Please visit the [Starlight Docs](https://starlight.astro.build/) for more info.